it4i logoDocumentation

 What Is Not Accounted

-Every job submission carries an overhead of 3 to 15 seconds of latency — overing queuing, job scheduling, and result retrieval.
+Every job submission carries an overhead of 3 to 15 seconds of latency — covering queuing, job scheduling, and result retrieval.
 This is wall-clock time you will observe, but it does not appear in your consumption bill.
 Do not factor it into your usage estimate.

 Estimating Your Consumption